Housing & Meals

 Most of our homestays have been working with us for many years now and have extensive experience hosting international students.
 In order to become a homestay the family must be vetted by our onsite staff which includes visiting the home and conducting an interview.
 We request references and a police background check.

 All participants complete our Housing and Medical Background forms after program acceptance.
 With this information, we begin identifying important decision-making information such as pet and food allergies.
 We also capture information such as dietary restrictions or preferences.
 These details help us narrow down the homestays that we can then consider for the participant.
 Next, we look at the students' likes and interests to determine which of our homestay who have met their criteria thus far will be the best match.
-We also consider factors such as location and how far the homestay is from our meetings points.
+We also consider factors such as location and how far the homestay is from our meeting points.

 Homestay details are emailed to participants two weeks prior to the program start date.
 The email will contain a description of the homestay and their contact information.
 Participants are welcome to contact the homestay in advance to introduce themselves.